 - Use Chinese based website for backlinking

 - Image results technology not efficient – Effort on Image optimization

 - Regular new content leads to better ranking

 Your SEO effort should be combined with SEM campaigns, they get you results much faster and are stable.
 To start creating you will have to register with a company account, provide legal documents and pay down an entry fee.

 Baidu ads are difficult to distinguish from organic results but locals are fine with it compared to their more suspicious western counterparts.

 Google ads are sophisticated and the more optimized your campaigns are the better the results are and the lowest the spending are.
 If Baidu is looking forwards to a similar model the current situation is simple, the most often, the higher the bit the higher the chance of ranking is.

 Retargeting campaigns should not be forgotten and retargeting tools on the Chinese internet have become more sophisticated over the years.
 They have become so good that approximately 40% of visitors are reached through retargeting.
 Do not let your initial traffic forget about you!

 Communication/E-reputation: Social Media&forum, Kols

 E-reputation is defined as the following: how is seen a brand or personality by internet users.
-It can be challenging for new brands create a reputation online.
+It can be challenging for new brands to create a reputation online.
 Why?
-If your brand is not known, internet user won’t have any interest in you.
-However, there are tools and practices for you to get peoples talking about you online.
+If your brand is not known, internet users won’t have any interest in you.
+However, there are tools and practices for you to get people talking about you online.

 - Wechat: With more than 1 billions users wechat allows you to have an official page for your brand that can be used as a communication tool.
 Share quality content with shareable potential.

 - Social Media and forums: As for western market you have to be on social media to promote your brand culture and your products/services.
 Forums are a great way to integrate community and to generate dialogue with your audience.

 - Kols.: Chinese internet user tends to trust them more than officials sources.
 Key opinion leaders have a great influence and can help to grow your reputation and getting people’s interest in you.